California Psalms

 which one’s revealing I trust more.

-17 Every piece composes the reflection of a face
+17 All these are pieces forming the reflection of a face

 beyond all contest and comparison, my only choice